Performance of Johnson-Lindenstrauss Transform for k-Means and k-Medians Clustering: Preliminaries

-We say that $\pi$\;\;\; $(1+\eps)$-preserves the distance between $x$ and $y$ if $\frac{1}{1+\varepsilon} \|x-y\| \leq \|\pi(x) - \pi(y)\| \leq (1+\varepsilon) \|x-y\|$.
-Otherwise, we say that $\pi$ distorts the distance between $x$ and $y$.
-For brevity, we also say that $(x,y)$ is $(1+\eps)$-preserved in the former case and distorted in the latter case. \end{definition} As we prove in Lemma~\ref{lem:sub-gauss-is-standard}, every dimension reduction that (1) satisfies Theorem~\ref{distributional_jl} and (2) is sub-Gaussian tailed is standard.
+We define the distortion graph $G=(X, E)$ for $\pi$ as follows.
+Two points $x, y \in X$ are connected with an edge if $\pi$ distorts the distance between them.
+Note that when $\pi$ is an $(\varepsilon,\delta)$-random dimension reduction, $G$ is a random graph and $\Pr((x,y)\in E) \leq \delta$ for every $x,y \in X$. \end{definition} As we prove in Lemma~\ref{lem:sub-gauss-is-standard}, every dimension reduction that (1) satisfies Theorem~\ref{distributional_jl} and (2) is sub-Gaussian tailed is standard.
 We note that all dimension reduction constructions (satisfying Theorem~\ref{distributional_jl}) that we are aware of are sub-Gaussian tailed and thus standard.
 In particular, we prove in Claim~\ref{claim:gaussian-is-standard} that the Gaussian dimension reduction is sub-Gaussian tailed.